With preparedness and these flood survival tips, you can both survive and recover. Here's how!

 Survival During Flood Safety Tips

-This overflow of large volumes of water is the effect of many events: heavy rainfall, damaged levee or dam, or the melting of ice up in the mountains.
+This overflow of large volumes of water is the effect of many events: heavy rainfall, damaged levees or dams, or the melting of ice up in the mountains.

 The destructive power of floods should never be underestimated.
 In fact, houses, cars, trees, and even bridges do not stand a chance against the treacherous waters.

 It is important to remember that there is more to a flood than water.
-The debris it carries are not always visible and doubles the flood’s destructive power.
+The debris it carries is not always visible and doubles the flood's destructive power.

-During a flood, going for higher ground as soon as possible could be your best chance of flood survival.
+During a flood, going to higher ground as soon as possible could be your best chance of flood survival.
 Flood survival may seem impossible when everything is in deep water.

 These tips could help you stay safe when caught in a flood: